The ultimate guide to setting up multi-tenant authentication and authorization

 Once you understand multi-tenant architecture, the next step is to apply your app to real-world scenarios, focusing on specific product and business needs.

-SaaS
+Multi-tenant in SaaS

 Multi-tenant apps often find their place in business-to-business (B2B) solutions like productivity tools, collaboration software, and other software-as-a-service (SaaS) products.
 In this context, each "tenant" typically represents a business customer, which could have multiple users (its employees).
 Additionally, a business customer might have multiple tenants to represent distinct organizations or business divisions.

-Generic B2B use cases
+Multi-tenant in generic B2B use cases

 B2B applications go beyond SaaS products and often involve the use of multi-tenant apps.
 In B2B contexts, these apps serve as a common platform for various teams, business clients, and partner companies to access your applications.